vkmrishad/bigga/docs/Backend.md

 * If you want to increase your docker-machine size, goto digitalocean console, stop the machine and resize it.
 After resize again restart your docker-machine then use it.

-##### Addition commad:-
+##### Additional commands:-
-If you want access your database or do some chanegs in database from console, use the below command.
+If you want access your database or do some changes in database from console, use the below command.

-* docker-compose exec postgres sh   # you can enter into postgres container, then run below command
+* `docker-compose exec postgres sh`   # you can enter into postgres container, then run below command
-* psql -U postgres   # postgres is your username of the database, then you can list,cretae,delete your database.
+* `psql -U postgres`   # postgres is your username of the database, then you can list, cretae, delete your database.
+* `docker exec {container_name} pg_dump --column-inserts --data-only {database_name} -U {database_user} > vigna_prod.sql` # Take postgres dump using pg_dump right from outside of your containers.